-The frame suffers from no structural defects and overall, it is gorgeous.
-It opens with a lift up clasp and closes with a solid snap.
-As you can see, there is a wide 2 1/2 inch side gusset making this a bit of a larger purse.
-Stuffed with tissue, it measures 6 inches from top to bottom, 9 inches at it's widest and the fully beaded and embroidered handle drops this purse by 4 inches.
+The interior is lined with a bright ivory satin, there are 2 pockets and 1 lipstick slot for accessorizing your purse.
+The lining is in very acceptable vintage condition, clean and showing signs of only very light usage, if even that.
+Stuffed with tissue, it measures 6 inches from top to bottom, 8 inches at it's widest and the fully beaded and embroidered handle drops this purse by 4 inches.
 The frame is nearly 7 1/2 inches across and the bottom of this purse is oval at 7 inches wide by nearly 2 inches in depth from front to back.
 I'm showing you lots of photos from several angles so you can judge this handbag as more than worthy to be in your collection.
-The original interior dusty rose satin lining is in very nice condition and has one pocket.
-The lining is edged with it's original delicate trimming and is snug to the frame.
-This is a roomy purse and will accommodate your evening essentials.
-This French beaded and embroidered evening purse is a rare beauty, one that I will likely never acquire again.
+This is a moderately roomy purse and will accommodate your evening essentials.
+This French beaded, embroidered and Trapunto evening handbag is a rare beauty, one that I will likely never acquire again.
 Consider adding it to your wardrobe accessories or gifting it to that special someone in your life.
 I know it will maintain star status amongst your favorite purses.
 What?
 You haven't started collecting elegant vintage French beaded evening bags yet?
 You don't know what you're missing.

 Item 5-526 C This item is sold, sorry no longer available Place Order via Email